 India now works for Somerset based charity, Key4Life maintaining a strong link with Heartshore through workshops and events to support the rehabilitation of at-risk young adults.

 India also completed the Intelligent Horsemanship Foundation with Adam Goodfellow.

-Marianne Parish has been part of Heartshore for many years, starting off as a volunteer and subsequently furthered her education with the Intelligent Horsemanship foundation course.
+Marianne Parish has been an integral part of Heartshore for many years, starting out as a volunteer, and a participant of Adam Goodfellow's Intelligent Horsemanship Foundation course.